QED1224/Toontown-Resources/Guide.md

 else:
     trackExp = [highest gag level in track - 1] * 10
 ```
 This is repeated for every gag within a particular track.
-So, if multiple toons use the same gag track on the same cog, the highest `trackExp` is used in the `atkAcc` calculations for all of them.
+So, if multiple toons use the *same gag track* on the *same cog*, the highest `trackExp` is used in the `atkAcc` calculations for all of them.

 #### `tgtDef`